prototyp3-dev/cartesapp/README.md

 - Full capable cli to build, run and deploy cartesi rollups applications on devnets and testnets.
 - Prebuilt rootfs with a python environment and cartesapp installed, pre-compiled with basic required modules for faster startup and execution times.
 - Test suite that allows fast on-host testing and also using the cartesi machine to simulate a production environment.
-- Dev mode that continuously checks for changes in the code, automatically rebuilds the application, and substutes the snapshot used by the node with the version of the application.
+- Dev mode that continuously checks for changes in the code, automatically rebuilds the application, and substitutes the snapshot used by the node with the version of the application.

 ## Sample Application